Doomsdaybear/Basic-JavaScript-Template/README.md

 # Basic-JavaScript-Template
-A basic JS template for all your Web developing needs!
+A basic JS template/tutorial for all your Web developing needs!